Biofeedback and CRPS, RSD – It’s Mind over Matter

 Members of your Biofeedback Team

 While you and your doctor are two of the most important team members, you need others on this team as well.
 Other specialists who care for the body area that’s impacted by your RSD or CRPS (cardiologist, neurologist or even your therapist).
-When you learn biofeedback, you are learning a new way of perceiving and treating your pain – thus, you are likely to begin working with a cognitive-behavioral therapist.
-This person should also be a part of your pain-treatment team.
+When you learn biofeedback, you are learning a new way of perceiving and treating your pain.
+You are likely to begin working with a cognitive-behavioral therapist.
+This person should also be part of your pain treatment team.

 Will This Technique Work For You?

 The answer to this question depends on you.
 You and your doctor have to think about several factors, such as how you perceive the intensity of your pain and how you self-report that pain, not only to your doctor, but to yourself.
 The intensity scale isn’t always reliable – what is intolerable today may be tolerable tomorrow.
-How you felt yesterday and how you feel today are variables that affect your pain experiences day to day.
-Other factors that affect your daily pain experience include your feeling of well-being, your feeling of sleepiness and your anxiety levels.
+How you felt yesterday and how you think you will feel today are variables that affect your pain experiences day to day.
+Other factors that affect your daily pain experience include your feeling of well-being, your sense of sleepiness, and your anxiety levels.

-If you have been prescribed high dosages of opioid medications for a long time, your sensitivity to pain actually increases, probably due to your body’s reactions to the effects of the medication – to block pain.
+If you have been prescribed high dosages of opioid medications for a long time, your sensitivity to pain actually increases.
+This is probably due to your body’s reaction to the effects of the medication, which blocks pain.

 Benefits of Biofeedback

 Biofeedback reduces the amount of medications you must take to help you manage your level of pain.
-While you may not be able to totally wean yourself off medication, you might, under medical supervision, be able to decrease your dosage.
-This pain management technique has nearly no side effects and it is noninvasive.
+While you may not be able to wean yourself off medication totally, you might, under medical supervision, be able to decrease your dosage.
+This pain management technique has nearly no side effects, and it is noninvasive.
 Depending on how well you learn, it may also have positive long-term effects.
+Learn more about tips for managing chronic pain.

 References: http://www.med.nyu.edu/content?ChunkIID=13550 – Understanding Biofeedback; http://stanmed.stanford.edu/2005fall/pain.html – Pain’s Stronghold: It’s All in Your Head